learnbin.net nav logo

 02. Secondary structure

 The secondary structure of a protein refers to the patterns of frequent bending of the polypeptide backbone.
-Hydrogen bonding between carboxyl groups and amino groups is caused the polypeptide chain to bend.
+Hydrogen bonding between carboxyl groups and amino groups causes the polypeptide chain to bend.
 Alpha helix and Beta sheets are secondary structures of proteins.

 Two polypeptide chains are bonded placed in an antiparallel direction and bonded by hydrogen bonds to form beta-sheets.
 In an alpha-helix structure, the polypeptide backbone is spiraling clockwise around an imaginary axis.
 A secondary structure can be known as an intermediate structure when forming the tertiary structure of the protein.